- Haunted Places in Michigan: Discover 30 Spooky Destinations in Michigan

-Haunted Places to Visit in Michigan: 30 Spooky Destinations
+Haunted Places in Michigan: Discover 30 Spooky Destinations in Michigan

 The Doherty Hotel in Clare

-Looking to spend the night in a hotel reportedly haunted by ghosts?
-Look no farther than Clare, Michigan.
+Fall in Michigan is the perfect time to go looking for hauned places.
+If you’re looking to spend the night in a hotel reportedly haunted by ghosts, look no farther than Clare, Michigan.

 The historic Doherty Hotel in Clare was built in 1924 by former Senator Alfred James Doherty, a friend of automobile magnate Henry Ford.
 Since that time – almost 100 years – the Doherty family has owned and operated the mid-Michigan hotel.